Foreign Minister Winston Peters tells China's NZ Ambassador to 'listen to your master' after criticism

 "They have got something to teach the rest of the world – every country, including China, must surely want to know the secret of their success.

 "They are a ... world success story on Covid-19.
-They have less than 450 cases and have had four deaths and the population around the same size as Australia.
+They have less than 450 cases and have had four deaths and the population around the same size as Australia."

 • Covid19.govt.nz: The Government's official Covid-19 advisory website